fabiograssiotto/CogTom/README.md

-Zahid - a computational implementation of the Theory of Mind model.
+CogTom - a computational implementation of the Theory of Mind model.
 The intent of this software program is to evaluate false belief tasks.

 Directory structure: